 The no-logging policy is summed up here, for instance: "We do not store any connection logs whatsoever.
 In addition we do not log bandwidth usage, session data or requests to our DNS servers."
 There's more reassuring detail in those two sentences than other companies manage in 1,000 words or more.

 IVPN explains that it holds your email address only, and optionally some form of payment ID, such as a PayPal account name.
 But you can avoid this by paying via Bitcoin, or even cash, and you can ask the company to delete your data if you close your account.

-IVPN protects its website visitors by using self-hosted analytics, rather than using Google or other platforms, and it even explains how this anonymises individual visitors ("IVPN discard the last two octets of the IP address".)
-Very few companies provide this degree of clarity, and overall IVPN appears to be a firm you can trust.
+IVPN protects its website visitors by using self-hosted analytics, rather than using Google or other platforms, and it even explains how this anonymizes individual visitors ("IVPN discard the last two octets of the IP address".)
+Very few companies provide this degree of clarity, and overall IVPN gives the impression of a firm you can trust.

-The good news carried on right to the end, as IVPN passed all our privacy tests without issue: new location as advertised, and no WebRTC or DNS leaks to give away our real identity.
+Our final privacy tests ended the review on a positive note, as IVPN passed with ease: all our new IPs were in the advertised locations, and there were no WebRTC or DNS leaks to give away our real identity.

-IVPN isn't cheap, and doesn't have many locations, but the servers you get are super-fast, protected with a clear no-logging policy, and accessible from just about any desktop or mobile device.
-It's a very likeable alternative to VPNs which make big promises they can't deliver – and the service boasts a 3-day trial to check it out for yourself.
+IVPN doesn't have many locations, but some of the servers you get are very fast, and you're protected by one of the clearest no-logging policies around.
+It's a likeable alternative to VPNs which make big promises they can't deliver – and the service offers a three-day trial to check it out for yourself.

 - Check out the best VPN services of 2017 and visit thebestvpnfor.me to get the best VPN deals on the market